Bandicoot - Please Drive Slowly SignRegular price $9.95

 Size: 225mm x 300mm (8.85 inches x 11 inches)

-Corflute is a corrugated polypropylene that is ideal for short to medium term outdoor use on buildings and fences etc. Corflute safety signs are commonly fixed to timber or chain wire hoarding fences and internal locations around building sites.
+Corflute is a corrugated polypropylene that is ideal for short to medium-term outdoor use on buildings and fences etc. Corflute safety signs are commonly fixed to timber or chain wire hoarding fences and internal locations around building sites.
 The corflute used is 5mm thick and has UV resilient digitally printed graphics applied.

 There are about 20 different kinds of bandicoot which also includes the bilby.

 Bandicoots are nocturnal, so they are active mostly at night and often live on their own, and are roughly the size of a small cat.
-They have a pointy snout, humped back, and a thin tail.
+They have a pointy snout, a humped back, and a thin tail.
 The pouch on a female bandicoot faces backward like the wombat.